RoboTeamTwente/roboteam_website/README.md

 [![Build Status](https://travis-ci.com/RoboTeamTwente/roboteam_website.svg?branch=master)](https://travis-ci.com/RoboTeamTwente/roboteam_website)

 This repository holds the website for RoboTeam Twente.
-It is a frontend-only website build with Ember.
-It is designed to be easily extended by a backend if that would be a desired feature later on.

-# Roadmap
-Currently the website, which is on version 1, runs on pure Ember.js with it's contents hardcoded as JSON strings.
-Version 2 will be more advanced and use a small custom-made backend to add and edit content.
-FireBase with the EmberFire plugin will provide for this features.

-## Upcoming in V2
-- Administration page
-- Events page
-- News
-- Probably much more...
+The site has been build using Ember for the frontend and Firebase as backend.

 # installation